Faculty Mentorship Program

 - inform students about requirements of students majoring in the faculty member's department as well as student clubs, organizations, and internships available with that major

-This program is a collaboration of Disability Services (DS), the faculty members of Ball State, and the Learning Center.
-Taiping Ho of the Department of Criminal Justice and Criminology is the faculty coordinator, and Jackie Harris represents the Learning Center.
-Ho, Harris, and Larry Markle implemented this pilot program at the beginning of the fall 2006 semester.
+This program is a collaboration of Disability Services (DS) & the faculty members of Ball State.
+Taiping Ho of the Department of Criminal Justice and Criminology is the faculty coordinator.
+Ho, Jackie Harris, retired coordinator of Writing and Study Strategies desk at the Learning Center, and Larry Markle implemented this pilot program at the beginning of the fall 2006 semester.

 "I have been involved with students with disabilities for many years through preadmission visits, tutoring, workshops, and supervising test accommodations.
 The value of this program was readily apparent to me.
 This is a win-win program for students and faculty members.
 Everyone involved can learn from one another," said Harris when asked why she chose to be involved in the program.